bayareawebpro/laravel-micro-spa-boilerplate/docs/README.md

 > An "advanced" Laravel SPA Boilerplate featuring a dark themed UI.

-This boilerplate is an on-going work in progress to build out a solid starter project that can quickly scaffold UIs and doesn't depend on any specific Vue.js Framework.
-It's 100% custom written.
+This project is an on-going work in progress to build out a solid starter project that can quickly scaffold UIs and doesn't depend on any specific Vue.js Framework.
+It's 100% custom written to retain control over the implementation.

 - It uses Laravel Sanctum Authentication and the methodology is API-Driven Development.
-All SPA routes are accessible via the API.
-- It depends on two packages I wrote: One for the Back-end Resource Indexes, and the other for Front-end Dependency Injection.
+- It depends on two packages I wrote: One for the Back-end Searchable Resources, and the other for Front-end Dependency Injection, and AutoLoading of Javascript.
-- If you're not intermediate to advanced with ES6 / Vue & Laravel, you might struggle to understand it the how to use it.
+- If you're not intermediate to "advanced" with ES6 / Vue & Laravel, you might struggle to understand how to use it.
 - Feel free to join the discord server and make any recommendations or suggestions, contributions welcome.

 # Links